hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 This pattern can ensure data is coming from one place in our application and that every component receives the latest version of that data through our data streams.
 Our component logic simple by just subscribing to public data streams on our data services.
 A working demo of a Observable data service can be found at this <a href="http://plnkr.co/edit/TiUasGdutCsll1nI6USC?p=preview" target="_blank">plnkr.co</a>
-This service models to a REST based backend but could easily translate to a socket based service like <a href="https://www.firebase.com/" target="_blank">Firebase</a>
+This service conforms to a REST based backend but could easily translate to a socket based service like <a href="https://www.firebase.com/" target="_blank">Firebase</a>
 without having to change any components.

 To set up loading extra operators for the Observable included in Angular 2 core check out this <a href="https://github.com/escardin/angular2-community-faq/blob/master/rxjs_operators.md" target="_blank">GitHub Doc</a>.